India – punching above its weight?

 The data confirmed my hypothesis but threw up a few surprises.
 Here is a list of countries with the highest WGs.
 There are no major outliers although some countries have higher than what I expected.

-Countries with highest WGs in 2019
+Countries with the highest WGs in 2019

 Hong Kong (WG 8.2) comes out on top because thousands of super-rich people live there.
 Taiwanese have managed to save enormous wealth despite being rich only for a few decades.
 The Chinese values of prudence and saving are also responsible for the high WGs of Hong Kong and Taiwan.
-Italy was the first European nation to develop and become rich, and Italians have accumulated immense wealth over the centuries.
+Italy was the first European nation to develop and become rich, and Italians accumulated immense wealth over the centuries.
 The next 2 countries are a bit of a surprise.
 Spain has neither been a rich European country nor has done too well in recent decades.
-Its GDP per capita is lowest in Western Europe after Portugal.
+Its GDP per capita is the lowest in Western Europe after Portugal.
 Despite that its wealth per capita ($165,000) is quite similar to that of Germany ($175,000).
 I can't think of any plausible reasons behind the great wealth of Spaniards which reflects in its high WG.

 One clarification is needed before we go ahead with the analysis.
 Spain's high WG doesn't mean an average Spaniard is richer than an average Brit or French.
 Wealth per capita or wealth per adult is a better indicator than WG for the wealth of an average person in a country.

 Switzerland's lowly WG of 5.4 astounded me.
 Switzerland is home to some of the richest people in the world.
-Its GDP per capita ($83,000) is easily the highest amongst the major economies.
-I can't think of one reason why the Swiss are not wealthier (even though their wealth per capita at $445,000 is the highest in the world) and why its WG is not similar to that of Hong Kong.
+Its GDP per capita ($83,000) is easily the highest among the major economies.
+I can't think of one reason why the Swiss are not wealthier (even though their wealth per capita at $445,000 is the highest in the world) and why their WG is not similar to that of Hong Kong.
 All countries in this list, except China, have been rich for decades.
 Mainland Chinese have created immense wealth because of 2 reasons – epic economic growth and the astronomical increase in property and stock prices over the past 30 years.
 The absence of Northern European and Nordic countries from this list is intriguing.

 Northern Europe – High GDP per capita but low Wealth

 Although Austria is not a Northern European country, I have put it here because of its relatively low WG.
 As apparent from the data, Northern European and especially Nordic countries have low WGs.
 But even in Northern Europe, we can spot a trend.
 Countries that developed early have a higher WG than countries that were poor until WW II.
 Finland, Norway, and Ireland were the last European countries to develop and their low WG reflects that.
 Finland's GDP per capita is 20% higher than that of the UK and France, but its Wealth per capita is significantly lower.
-GDP per capita of Norway and Ireland is 80% more than the UK and France while their Wealth per capita is around 20% less.
+The GDP per capita of Norway and Ireland is 80% more than the UK and France while their Wealth per capita is around 20% less.

-India – way ahead of its peers
+India is way ahead of its peers

 Now we come to the most interesting part of the analysis, something that astounded me.
 India's GDP per capita is amongst the lowest in the world.
-An underdeveloped economy and massive population are the reasons behind it.
+An underdeveloped economy and a massive population are the reasons behind it.
 But India's WG is much higher than what we would expect from a country with a low GDP per capita.

 India is the only major economy in this income bracket (Nominal GDP per capita below $10,000) with a WG higher than the world average.

 I have clubbed Poland, South Africa, and Thailand with India because even though their GDP per capita is greater than that of India, their economic indicators are more similar to India than Western Europe.
 The extremely low WG of Pakistan (1.6) is a reflection of everything that's wrong with the country.
 Pakistan's GDP per capita was higher than India's until 1995, but we can see terrorism and wrong economic policies have destroyed its economy and wealth.
 But Pakistan is not an exception.
-India's WG is more than twice of Indonesia (1.6) and the Philipines (2.1) – 2 countries that have grown rapidly over the past few decades.
+India's WG is more than twice Indonesia's (1.6) and the Philipines's (2.1) – 2 countries that have grown rapidly over the past few decades.
 Even then they are not wealthy because it is difficult to build wealth in a short period.
 But Indians have done a commendable job.
-High WG of India doesn't mean an average Indian is richer than an average Chinese or an average Pole, but it implies Indians are way richer than what their incomes justify.
+A high WG of India doesn't mean an average Indian is richer than an average Chinese or an average Pole, but it implies Indians are way richer than what their incomes justify.
 Common Indians have built more wealth than their peers because of their cultural habit of saving for future generations.

 India's wealth per capita, at $9,100, is more than that of relatively richer countries like the Philippines ($7,000) and Indonesia ($6,600) and comparable to much richer countries like Iran ($9,200), South Africa ($13,000), Turkey ($16,100), Thailand ($16,600), and Brazil ($16,600).